Thrill12/SpaceDudeLore/Species/Fauna/Kaia.md

 Their nervous tissue is made up of a material similar to [Aspite](../../Materials/Aspite.md), in the sense that it appears to be everywhere around us.
 Unlike [Aspite](../../Materials/Aspite.md) however, only [Kaia](Kaia.md) nervous tissue is able to access it, thus creating a basically uncrackable way of instant communication.

+When [The Foundation](../../Factions/The%20Foundation.md) first established contact with the [Kaia](Kaia.md), this is what they had to say:

+"Welcome, xenos.
+We are hungry.
+We are everywhere.
+We can see you.
+We can feel you."

 ### Diet

 Their home planet of [6AB9HJG](../../Planets/6AB9HJG.md) has a flora consisting of mainly small, grass-like plants that can sometimes flower or grow seemingly random fruits, however nothing becomes tall enough to resemble a tree, or even a bush.
 They feed on these, and sometimes feed on smaller [Kaia](Kaia.md), however their primary nutritious intake is [Aspite](../../Materials/Aspite.md).
 They have microscopic "gills" which allow them to suck in surrounding [Aspite](../../Materials/Aspite.md) and consume it with no wasted energy.